latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

 transformed (in these cases, you may want to go back with the key `step`).

+*Note.* Only the set provided by Lua 5.0, is supported, which excludes `%f`.
+Also, `%a` is restricted to chars below U+FFFF (you can still use directly chars above U+FFFF, even with char-sets).

 **Captures** with `()` are allowed, too.
 Ordinary captures are allowed _inside_ the empty captures (they must resolve to exactly one character).
 In the pattern, **the syntax `{n}`** is a backreference